Assistant Professor & Director of Undergraduate Studies

 Eighteenth-Century Studies, British and American Literature & Culture (including poetry and non-fiction prose) from the colonial period to 1900, Transatlantic Studies, Travel and Empire Writing, Print Culture, Gender, and Environmental Criticism.

-McAuley’s first manuscript, Print Technology in Scotland and America, 1740–1800, investigates the ‘mediation’ of popular-political culture in Scotland and America, from the transatlantic religious revivals known as the Great Awakening to the U.S. presidential election of 1800.
+McAuley’s first book, Print Technology in Scotland and America, 1740–1800, investigates the ‘mediation’ of popular-political culture in Scotland and America, from the transatlantic religious revivals known as the Great Awakening to the U.S. presidential election of 1800.
 By focusing on Scotland and America – and, in particular, the “tension between unity and fragmentation” that, according to Susan Manning, characterizes eighteenth-century Scottish and American literature and culture – this manuscript aims to increase our understanding of how tensions (ethnic, racial, economic, political, aesthetic, and religious) within these corresponding political and cultural ‘contact zones’ altered print’s meaning and power as an instrument of empire and nation building.
 McAuley completed this project with the generous support of the Robert H. Smith International Center for Jefferson Studies in Charlottesville, VA.
-The MS. is forthcoming in Bucknell University Press’s Transits: Literature, Thought, and Culture, 1650–1850 series, which “seeks to provide transformative readings of the literary, cultural, and historical interconnections between Britain, Europe, the Far East, Oceania, and the Americas in the long eighteenth century, and as they extend down to the present time.”
+The book is forthcoming (October 2013) in Bucknell University Press’s Transits: Literature, Thought, and Culture, 1650–1850 series, which “seeks to provide transformative readings of the literary, cultural, and historical interconnections between Britain, Europe, the Far East, Oceania, and the Americas in the long eighteenth century, and as they extend down to the present time.”